+G

+FORM 10-Q

+(Mark One)

+QUARTERLY REPORT PURSU 1934 ANT TO SECTION 13 OR 15(d) OF THE SEC URITIES EXCHANGE ACT OF

+For the quarterly period ended June 30, 2020

+or

-S - FORM 10-Q (Mark One) QUARTERLY REPORT PURSU1934 ANT TO SECTION 13 OR 15(d) OF THI E SECURITIES EXCHANGE ACT OF For the quarterly period ended March 31, 20 020 or ☐ TRANSITION REPORT PURS 1934 UANT TO SECTION 13 OR 15(d) OF TH HE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Number: 001-38295 - X4 PHARMACEUTICAL (Exact name of registrant as specified in its cha (Exact name of registrant as specified in its circ Delaware (State or other jurisdict incorporation or organiz ion of 27-3181608 (I.R.S.
-Employer Identification No.) 955 Massachusetts Avenu ruentineation 140.)
-Cambridge, Massach (Address of principal executi nusetts 02139 (Zip Code) ' · · (857) 529-8300 (Registrant's telephone number, including area code 2) - Securities registered pursuant to Section 12(b) of t he Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock XFOR The Nasdaq Stock Market LLC as filed all reports required to be filed by Section 13 or 15(d rant was required to file such reports), and (2) has been sub of the Securities Exchange Act of 1934 during the precedi- pject to such filing requirements for the past n abmitted electronically every Interactive Data File required onths (or for such shorter period that the registrant was requ to be submitted pursuant to Rule 405 of Regulation S-T (§ irred to submit such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant is a la arge accelerated filer, an accelerated filer, a non-accelerated I filer, a smaller reporting company, or an emerging growth "emerging growth company" in Rule 12b-2 of the Exchange e Large accelerated filer Accelerated filer 3 Non-accelerated filer $\ \square$ Smaller reporting company 3 Emerging growth company [] financial accounting standards provided pursuant to Indicate by check mark whether the registrant is a sh hell company (as defined in Rule 12b-2 of the Exchange Ac ct).
-Yes □ No ⊠ As of May 4, 2020, the registrant had 16,142,275 sh ares of common stock outstanding.
+☐ TRANSITION REPORT PURS 1934 UANT TO SECTION 13 OR 15(d) OF THE SE CURITIES EXCHANGE AC T OF

+For the transition period from to

+Commission File Number: 001-38295

+X4] PHARMACEUTICALS, I (Exact name of registrant as specified in its charter) INC. Delaware (State or other jurisdicti incorporation or organiz 27-3181608 (I.R.S.
+Employer • Identification No.) 955 Massachusetts Avenue Cambridge, Massach (Address of principal executi usetts 02139 (Zip Code) (857) 529-8300 (Registrant's telephone number, including area code) - Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which regist Common Stock XFOR The Nasdaq Stock Market LL s filed all reports required to be filed by Section 13 or 15(d) of the ant was required to file such reports), and (2) has been subject to su ie preceding bmitted electronically every Interactive Data File required to be su on this (or for such shorter period that the registrant was required to si on S-T (§ Indicate by check mark whether the registrant is a la rge accelerated filer, an accelerated filer, a non-accelerated filer, a sler," "accelerated filer," "smaller reporting company," and "emergi smaller reporting company, or an emerging Large accelerated filer Accelerated filer X Non-accelerated filer Smaller reporting company \boxtimes Emerging growth company \boxtimes financial accounting standards provided pursuant to nark if the registrant has elected not to use the extended transition p Section 13(a) of the Exchange Act. ⊠ lell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes sed As of July 30, 2020, the registrant had 16,176,154 sh nares of common stock outstanding. -